 One of the easiest ways to get deep fast is to simply use a heavier lure.
 A 1oz lure certainly sinks a lot faster than a lure that weighs 1/16oz.
 But just going heavier is not without disadvantages.

 The difficulty starts, in that the trout are still trout and they are more likely to reject or ignore a large lure than a small one.
-To maximize the chance of hooking up, smaller lures usually out fishes large ones.
+To maximize the chance of hooking up, fishing smaller lures usually out catches large ones.

 When I was still learning, I was given the following advice “Select the thickets, smallest spoon possible”.
 Thick spoons sink faster and reach the bottom first.